sandeshkadam810/HM0008_Zenith/README.md

 # Overview

-MAPS is a Learning Management System (LMS) designed for students to access courses, take quizzes, track their progress, and engage in a gamified quiz matchmaking system.
+MAPS is a Modular Advanced Platform for Students designed for students to access courses, take quizzes, track their progress, and engage in a gamified quiz matchmaking system.

 # Features